Kaholo/kaholo-plugin-aws-ecs/README.md

 2. Access Key Secret (Vault) **Required if not it settings** - The secret of the access key to use for authentication.
 3. Region (Autocomplete) **Required if not it settings** - Make the request in the specified region.
 4. Cluster (Autocomplete) **Required** - The cluster to run the task on.
 Choose from dropdown or provide by name from code.
-5. Task Family (Autocomplete) **Optional** - The task family of the task defintion to use.
+5. Task Family (Autocomplete) **Optional** - The task family of the task definition to use.
-6. Task Definition (Autocomplete) **Required** - The specific version of the task defintion to to run.
+6. Task Definition (Autocomplete) **Required** - The specific version of the task definition to to run.
 Choose from dropdown or provide in the format of taskFamily:taskVersion.
 Will use the latest revision of the task family if not specified.

 ## Method: Start Task
 Run the specified task defenition on the specified cluster and container instances.